nelmio/NelmioSolariumBundle/README.md

             endpoints: [default, another]
 ```

-You can also set wich is the default endpoint
+You can also set which is the default endpoint

 ```yaml
 nelmio_solarium: